 In fact, there are several monuments in the area dedicated to the world renowned, Warsaw-born musician.
 The Frédéric Chopin Museum houses not only Chopin’s original scores and manuscripts, but also personal effects such as letters and furniture.

 You should also keep an eye out for the Chopin benches.
 Several benches dedicated to the musician are located around the area.
 With the press of a button they will play you some of his music, though you may have to concentrate to hear it over the din of city traffic.

 Stay in Powisle If you want to stay in the riverside of Warsaw; you want to stay in one of the trendiest, up and coming neighbourhoods; you want to be surrounded by lively nightlife districts;

 Best places to stay in Warsaw in Powisle:FIND BEST HOTELS IN POWISLE

-4. Praga, where to stay in Warsaw for nightlife
+4. Praga, cool place to stay in Warsaw

 It was also one of the few central districts of Warsaw to come out relatively unscathed from the destruction of World War II.
 As such, it is one of the most authentically historic neighbourhoods, with original buildings rather than post war reproductions.

 Praga was divided into Praga-South (Praga-Południe) and Praga-North (Praga-Północ) in 1945.

 The towering spires of St Florian’s Cathedral, soaring seventy-five metres into the sky, are one of the most prominent features of historic Praga.
 Meanwhile, the Museum Warszawskiej Pragi offers a look into the history of the local area since the 16th-century.